ITMO-CODE-AI/GaMAC/docs/OVERVIEW.md

 ### Meta-feature selection pipeline

 At this stage, the quality measure classifier is used for the clustering task.
-This classifier allows you to select the optimal measure of quality for a specific dataset.
+This classifier allows you to select the optimal measure of quality (CVI) for a specific dataset.
 At the output of the pipeline, a specific measure is given, which will be used in the search for the best optimization clustering algorithm.

 ### Optimisation pipeline